AdamDemirel/adamdemirel.com/content/happiness.md

 #### Strong Predictors
 * **Mental Health** is the strongest individual predictor of LS ([ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5511887/))
 * **Love and marriage** and happiness ([ref](https://psycnet.apa.org/record/1999-02842-019), [ref](https://journals.sagepub.com/doi/abs/10.1177/0022022100031004001)).
 Romantic relationships can be stressful.
 Nevertheless, people consistently rate being in love as one of the most critical ingredients of happiness.
 Married people are happier than people who are single or divorced.
 However, the casual relations are unclear - it may be that happiness causes marital satisfaction more than martial satisfaction promotes happiness.
 Perhaps people who are happy tend to have better intimate relationships and more stable marriages, while people who are unhappy have more difficulty finding and keeping mates.
+* The **fulfillment of basics** needs such as food and shelter ([ref](https://www.nature.com/articles/s41562-018-0307-6))
 * **[Job satisfaction](https://adamdemirel.com/job-satisfaction)** ([ref](https://psycnet.apa.org/record/2008-00541-019)).
 People often complain about their work.
 Therefore, one might not expect work to be a key source of happiness.
 But it is.
 It's not as critical as love or marriage, but job satisfaction has a substantial association with general happiness.
 Studies also show that **unemployment** has strong negative effects on SWB ([ref](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/225510/subjective_wellbeing_employment.pdf)).
 It's difficult to sort out whether job satisfaction causes happiness or vice versa, but evidence suggests that causation flows both ways.
-* **Genetics** ([ref](https://www.ncbi.nlm.nih.gov/pubmed/16219116), [ref](https://www.webarchive.org.uk/wayback/archive/20150926115101/http://cep.lse.ac.uk/_new/research/wellbeing/causes_and_effects_of_wellbeing.asp)) - account for about 50% variance (which is a *lot* in happiness research - more than anything else).
+* **Genetics** ([ref](https://www.ncbi.nlm.nih.gov/pubmed/16219116), [ref](https://www.webarchive.org.uk/wayback/archive/20150926115101/http://cep.lse.ac.uk/_new/research/wellbeing/causes_and_effects_of_wellbeing.asp)) - account for about 30-40% variance ([ref](https://www.nature.com/articles/s41562-018-0307-6)) (which is a *lot* in happiness research - more than anything else).
 The best predictor of individuals future happiness is their past happiness.
 Some people seem destined to be happy and others unhappy, regardless of their triumphs or setbacks.
 The limited influence of life events is demonstrated with the hedonic treadmill (which I'll talk about further below).
   * [Sleep Quality](https://adamdemirel.com/sleep) ([ref](https://www.about.sainsburys.co.uk/about-us/live-well-for-less/living-well-index))
 * An **Optimistic mindset** in explaining negative setbacks ([ref](https://www.goodreads.com/book/show/26123.Learned_Optimism)) - ie ones beliefs about themselves, others, and the world, and the absence of cognitive distortions/learned helplessness.
 * The **absence of smoking** cigarettes/quitting smoking improves happiness *significantly* ([ref](https://tobaccocontrol.bmj.com/content/26/2/195.abstract))